fusionfabric/open-api-standard/index.md

 # Welcome

-This document is the **Finastra Open API Design Guide** and the intended audience are designers, developers and consumers of [Finastra Open APIs available on the Finastra Developer Portal](https://developer.fusionfabric.cloud/) .
+This document is the **Finastra Open API Design Guide** and the intended audience are designers, developers and consumers of Finastra Open APIs available on the [Finastra Developer Portal](https://developer.fusionfabric.cloud/).

 This document introduces the concepts of Finastra RESTful Open APIs and details the associated Open API development standards.